High Blood Pressure (Hypertension)

 • Being under stress

-• Drinking too many caffeine-based drinks, including tea and coffee
+• Drinking too many caffeinated drinks, such as tea and coffee

-Although lifestyle choices can make you a high risk for hypertension, there are other traits which may mean you more likely to develop high blood pressure.
+Although lifestyle choices can make hypertension more likely, there are other factors which may put you at risk of developing high blood pressure.
 These include: